hsh-elc/moodle-qbehaviour_immediatemoopt/README.md

 - if the selected behaviours name starts with "immediate", use moodle-qtype_immediateprogrammingtask
 - else use moodle-qtype_deferredprogrammingtask

+# Usage
+If you want students to be able to redo questions without finishing the current quiz and starting a new one one, you should enable "Allow redo within an attempt" which is located in the quiz settings under "Question behaviour" and appears when you click on "Show more...".

 ## License ##

 2019 ZLB-ELC Hochschule Hannover <elc@hs-hannover.de>